Baraboo's gilt complex

 To prove their weight, he tried to give one to a man in the front row, who couldn’t hold it even for a second.

 We watched a movie about the Ringling brothers, seven of whom eventually worked for the circus, and toured the exhibit barns, where we saw a 30,000-piece miniature circus and Emmett Kelly’s hobo wardrobe.

 In the Hippodrome, we saw the Razzle Dazzle Revue, a vaudeville-style “after show.’’After T.J.
-Howell’s unicycle act, my son Peter grabbed my arm.
+Howell’s unicycle act, Peter grabbed my arm.
 “This place rocks, big time,’’ he said, his eyes still glued to the stage.